 Contractual arrangements, other than insurance, that guaranteed or otherwise protected against this type of loss; or

 Amounts payable from SIPC, as advances for customer claims under the Securities Investor Protection Act of 1970, or by a similar entity under a similar provision.

 Enter the amounts you actually received as a reimbursement or recovery from any source.
-Do not include amounts that are potential direct recoveries (defined earlier) or potential third-party recoveries (defined earlier).
+Don't include amounts that are potential direct recoveries (defined earlier) or potential third-party recoveries (defined earlier).

-Enter the amount from line 51 on line 28 of Section B. Do not complete lines 19 to 27 for this loss.
+Enter the amount from line 51 on line 28 of Section B. Don't complete lines 19 to 27 for this loss.
 Then completeSection B, Part II.

 Read the statements and declarations in this part carefully.
 Enter the required information in the spaces provided.
 You are agreeing to these statements and declarations when you sign your tax return.
-The information that you enter in this part will be used to verify the fraudulent investment arrangement.
+The information you enter in this part will be used to verify the fraudulent investment arrangement.